ice-rlab/nanotag/README.md

 ### Configure Detection-Performance Tradeoff

-NANOTAG supports 3 configurable parameters to allow users to explicitly control the detection-performance tradeoff:
+NanoTag supports 3 configurable parameters to allow users to explicitly control the detection-performance tradeoff:

 - `AllocThreshold`: The maximum number of allocations that will be allocated in the slow start phase.
 - `SamplingRate`: The rate at which the allocation is sampled for byte-granular tagging after the slow start phase.